 Economic Analysis of Alternative Standards of Liability in Accident Law – This article discusses negligence, strict liability, and the effects of the difference in tort liability rules.

-Negligence Lawyer in Denver at Law Office of Jennifer L. Donaldson
+Negligence Lawyer in Denver at Donaldson Law, LLC

 Were you seriously injured or was your loved one killed because of the negligence of another party?
-Law Office of Jennifer L. Donaldson serves communities in Denver County, Arapahoe County, Adams County, Jefferson County, and Boulder County.
+Donaldson Law, LLC serves communities in Denver County, Arapahoe County, Adams County, Jefferson County, and Boulder County.